 Do we ride together as a group the entire time?

 No, the ride gets spread out pretty fast and not everyone starts at the same time either.
 You’ll probably leap frog with people and find a comfortable pace with a few other riders who want to be social.

 Do I have to ride all the way to Toads?

 Of course not, this is a fun ride and there are many options to ride back down to lake level sooner than Toads.

 What do you mean by a self-supported ride?

-There is no one out there that will save you if your bike explodes or you get hurt, there is no sweep or swag to pick you up.
+There is no one out there that will save you if your bike explodes or you get hurt, there is no sweep or sag to pick you up.
 Please carry everything you need to fix mechanicals, extra food and water.

 I heard there are rest stops, where are they and what’s at them?

 We have two rest stops along the first half of the ride, the first will be at Spooner Summit on the west side of Highway 50 in the Rim Trail parking lot, the other will be just past Kingsbury Grade near the Tramway Market / Fox and Hound.
 We’ll have a variety of sweet and salty snacks along with drinks.
-There will not be any more rest stops and limited access to mountain water (a lake and a few streams) after you get back on the Rim Trail at the Heavenly Stagecoach Lodge.
+There will not be any more rest stops and only limited access to mountain water (a lake and a few streams) after you get back on the Rim Trail at the Heavenly Stagecoach Lodge.